 Guidelines for nominators and candidates

-Find out who is eligible for this award, about the nomination process and see who is on the selection panel.
+Find out who is eligible for this lectureship, about the nomination process and see who is on the selection panel.

 Nomination deadline

-Lectureship announcement deadline
+Lectureship announcement

-Since 2016, the Analyst Lectureship has been awarded through a process whereby nominations of candidates are invited from our community.
+Since 2016, the Analyst Lectureship has been chosen through a process whereby nominations of candidates are invited from our community.
 As part of the Royal Society of Chemistry, we believe we have a responsibility to promote inclusivity and accessibility to improve diversity.
 Where possible, we encourage each nominator to consider nominating candidates of all genders, races, and backgrounds.

 Eligibility